-- 4. For over 40 years, the Debtors and their non-Debtor subsidiaries (the "Company") have established and maintained resilient and recoverable information technology environments for myriad businesses, including financial institutions, healthcare, manufacturing, logistics, transportation, and general services.
-In Canada, services are provided through Sungard AS Canada. - 5.
-On April 11, 2022 (the "Petition Date"), Sungard AS Canada and 11 of its US-based subsidiaries (collectively, the "Debtors") filed voluntary petitions for relief, under the Bankruptcy Code in the U.S. Bankruptcy Court, and Sungard AS Canada commenced proceedings (the "Canadian Proceedings") under the CCAA to recognize its Chapter 11 Case. - 6.
-On the same date, Justice Conway of the Ontario Superior Court of Justice (Commercial List) (the "Court") granted an interim stay of proceedings in respect of Sungard AS Canada as well as Sungard AS New Holdings III, LLC and Sungard Availability Services LP, pending the hearing by this Court of the Foreign Representative's initial application to, among other things, recognize Sungard AS Canada's Chapter 11 Case as a foreign main proceeding.
+- 4. For over 40 years, the Debtors and their non-Debtor affiliates (the "Company") have established and maintained resilient and recoverable information technology environments for myriad businesses, including financial institutions, healthcare, manufacturing, logistics, transportation, and general services.
+In Canada, services are provided through Sungard AS Canada. - On April 11, 2022, Sungard AS Canada and 11 of its US-based affiliates (collectively, the "Debtors") filed voluntary petitions for relief, under the Bankruptcy Code in the U.S. Bankruptcy Court, and Sungard AS Canada commenced proceedings (the "Canadian Proceedings") under the CCAA. - On the same date, Justice Conway of the Ontario Superior Court of Justice (Commercial List) (the "Court") granted an interim stay of proceedings in respect of Sungard AS Canada as well as Sungard AS New Holdings III, LLC and Sungard Availability Services LP, pending the hearing by this Court of the Foreign Representative's initial application to, among other things, recognize Sungard AS Canada's Chapter 11 Case as a foreign main proceeding.

-- 7. On April 12, 2022, the U.S. Bankruptcy Court entered various orders in the Chapter 11 Cases, including (a) an order authorizing Sungard AS Canada to act as the Foreign Representative of itself and the other Debtors in any proceedings in Canada and (b) the Wages Order.1 - 8.
-On April 14, 2022, the Court granted an order, as requested by the Foreign Representative, among other things, (a) recognizing Sungard AS Canada as the Foreign Representative of itself and the other Debtors in respect of the Chapter 11 Cases; (b) recognizing the United States of America as the centre of main interests for Sungard AS Canada; and (c) recognizing Sungard AS Canada's Chapter 11 Case as a "foreign main proceeding" (the "Initial Recognition Order").
-The Court also granted a second order, among other things, (a) recognizing certain orders entered by the U.S. Bankruptcy Court in the Chapter 11 Cases including the Wages Order; (b) granting charges with respect to the interim financing over the property of Sungard AS Canada in Canada and an administration charge; and (c) appointing Alvarez & Marsal Canada Inc. as the information officer (the "Information Officer") in the Canadian Proceedings (the "Supplemental Order"). - 9.
-Since the granting of the Initial Recognition Order and the Supplemental Order, the Court has granted recognition of additional orders from the U.S. Bankruptcy Court, as requested by the Foreign Representative, including, among others, the Order (I) Setting Bar Dates for Filing Proofs of Claim, Including Requests for Payment Under Section 503(b)(9), (II) Establishing Amended Schedules Bar Date and Rejection Damages Bar Date, (III) Approving the Form and Manner for Filing Proofs of Claim, Including Total Claim, Including 503(b)(9) Requests, and (IV) Approving Notice of Bar Dates (the "Bar Date Order"). - 10.
-On June 24, 2022, the Debtors filed the Debtors' Motion for Entry of an Order (I) Approving Omnibus Claims Objection Procedures and (II) Authorizing the Debtors to File Substantive Omnibus Objections to Claims Pursuant to Bankruptcy Rule 3007(c),(d) (the "Omnibus Objection Procedures Motion"), seeking entry of the Omnibus Objection Procedures Order from the U.S. Bankruptcy Court. - 11.
-On June 29, 2022, the Debtors filed the Debtors' Emergency Motion for Entry of an Order (I) Approving the Debtors' Key Employee Retention Program, (II) Authorizing the Debtors to
+- 7. On April 12, 2022, the U.S. Bankruptcy Court entered various orders in the Chapter 11 Cases, including an order authorizing Sungard AS Canada to act as the Foreign Representative of itself and the other Debtors in any proceedings in Canada. - 8.
+On April 14, 2022, the Court granted an order, as requested by the Foreign Representative, (a) recognizing Sungard AS Canada as the Foreign Representative of itself and the other Debtors in respect of the Chapter 11 Cases; (b) recognizing the United States of America as the centre of main interests for Sungard AS Canada; and (c) recognizing Sungard AS Canada's Chapter 11 Case as a "foreign main proceeding" (the "Initial Recognition Order").
+On the same day, the Court granted a second order, among other things, (a) recognizing certain orders entered by the U.S. Bankruptcy Court in the Chapter 11 Cases; (b) granting two charges with respect to interim financing over the property of Sungard AS Canada in Canada and an administration charge; and (c) appointing Alvarez & Marsal Canada Inc. as information officer (the "Information Officer") in the Canadian Proceedings (the "Supplemental Order"). - 9.
+Since granting the Initial Recognition Order and Supplemental Order, the Court has granted orders recognizing and giving full force and effect in all provinces and territories of Canada additional orders from the U.S. Bankruptcy Court, as requested by the Foreign Representative, including, among others, as follows: - (a) on May 16, 2022, an order setting bar dates for filing proofs of claim (the "Bar Date Order"); and - (b) on June 2, 2022, an order approving the rejection of certain unexpired real property leases as of May 31, 2022, including, among others, the lease in respect of the properties located at 7405 Trans Canada Highway, Saint-Laurent and 3950 Boulevard de la Côte-Vertu, City of Montreal. - 10.
+On June 24, 2022, the Debtors filed the Debtors' Motion for Entry of an Order (I) Approving Omnibus Claims Objections Procedures and (II) Authorizing the Debtors to File Substantive Omnibus Objections to Claims Pursuant to Bankruptcy Rule 3007(c),(d) (the "Omnibus Objection Procedures Motion") with the U.S. Bankruptcy Court.
+The Omnibus Procedures Motion was not calendared for a hearing, but the objection deadline was July 15, 2022.